keelancook/md/StackEdit/Work Documents/Sending Pathways/Advocacy Teams Overview.md

-What Does An Advocate Team Do?
+## What Does An Advocate Team Do?

-Meet Monthly

-Teams can meet at anytime and anywhere, we just ask that each team meet once a month to fulfill their role as advocates.
+ - **Meet Monthly** - Teams can meet at anytime and anywhere, we just ask that each team meet once a month to fulfill their role as advocates.

-Pray

-The main role of an Advocacy Team is to pray monthly as a team and on an individual basis.
+- **Pray** - The main role of an Advocacy Team is to pray monthly as a team and on an individual basis.
 We also ask that you hold your missionary accountable to update their prayer requests monthly on Google docs.

-Stay Connected

-Ask any missionary and they will tell you that they rarely stay connected with their friends and church family back home.
+- **Stay Connected** - Ask any missionary and they will tell you that they rarely stay connected with their friends and church family back home.
 Part of providing care to missionaries is the commitment to stay connected.
 Your missionary should here from you at least once a month.
 This can happen through emails, Skype, handwritten letters or any number of creative ways.
 Make sure this is part of your team meeting.

-Send Care Packages
+- **Send Care Packages

 Nothing says I love you to a missionary quite like a box full of ranch dressing mix, chocolate and a few good books!
 Advocacy Teams will send at least two care packages a year to their missionary.